anoma/nspec/docs/arch/system/state/resource_machine/primitive_interfaces/proving_system/proving_system_types.md

 !!! note

 In practice, the predicate and its arguments can be represented as a hash or commitment to the actual value.
 In the trivial scheme, they would have to be opened in order to verify them.
 In the trusted delegation case, they *don't have to* be opened if the signature is produced over the hashed values.

+!!! note
+  For application developers: writing applications that can work with all types of systems can be challenging since different proof types require different argument split between instance and witness (e.g., trivial scheme, unlike succinct PoK, expects no witness).
+The current solution is to write applications with succinct PoK types of proving systems in mind, which then can be translated to other proving systems by moving witness arguments to instance.